mozilla/jira-bugzilla-integration/README.md

     - The Jira project identifier
 - `steps`
     - mapping [str, list[str]]
-    - If defined, the specified steps are executed
+    - If defined, the specified steps are executed.
+The group of steps listed under `new` are executed when a Bugzilla event occurs on a ticket that is unknown to Jira.
+The steps under `existing`, when the Bugzilla ticket is already linked to a Jira issue.
+The steps under `comment` when a comment is posted on a linked Bugzilla ticket.
 - `sync_whiteboard_labels` (optional)
     - boolean
     - Whether to sync the Bugzilla status whiteboard labels to Jira.
 Defaults to `true`.